 This is a simple recipe and I’m sure there are other variations of higher protein oatmeal around on the internet, but I still figured it was worth sharing.
 I think this is going to become my new staple in our house — it definitely held me over better than regular oatmeal, especially once I added berries and cottage cheese (unpictured) as toppings!

-Via my Instagram account on Saturday morning — follow me!
+Via my Instagram account g — follow me!
 I’m @fANNEtasticfood

 High Protein Oatmeal